Diabetic retinopathy is blood vessel damage in the retina that happens as a result of diabetes.

-Detached retina: Scar tissue can pull the retina away from the back of the eye.
-This usually causes the appearance of floating spots in the individual’s field of vision, flashes of light, and severe vision loss.
-A detached retina presents a significant risk of total vision loss if left untreated.
+It usually causes the appearance of floating spots in the individual’s field of vision, flashes of light, and severe vision loss.
+A detached retina presents a significant risk of total vision loss if a person does not get treatment.

-Glaucoma: The normal flow of fluid in the eye may become blocked as new blood vessels form.
-The blockage causes a buildup of ocular pressure, or pressure in the eye, increasing the risk of optic nerve damage and vision loss.
+The normal flow of fluid in the eye may become blocked as new blood vessels form, leading to glaucoma.
+The blockage causes a buildup of pressure in the eye, increasing the risk of optic nerve damage and vision loss.

 Anybody with diabetes is at risk of developing diabetic retinopathy.
-However, there is a greater risk if the person:
+However, the risk is higher if the person:

 - has high cholesterol

 - has had diabetes for a long time

 Diabetic retinopathy generally starts without any noticeable change in the vision.
 However, an eye specialist, called an ophthalmologist, can detect the signs.